Demings goes on attack against Rubio in Fla. Senate debate

 Demings repeatedly accused Rubio of distorting her record and positions on issues.

-“I am really disappointed in you because I think there was a time when you did not lie in order to win,” she said.
+“I am really disappointed in you, Marco Rubio, because I think there was a time when you did not lie in order to win,” she said.

+Rubio maintained that Demings was simply there to support Biden's and House Speaker Nancy Pelosi's agenda, while calling himself the most effective senator.

+“In the two terms I’ve been there, no U.S. senator has gotten more done than I have,” he said.
+“The only thing she does is vote 100% with Pelosi.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.